braathwaate/stratego/README.md

 AI Regression Testing
 ---------------------

-Stratego supports the interface protocol defined in [Stratego AI Evaluator](https://github.com/braathwaate/strategoevaluator).
+Demon Of Ignorance supports the interface protocol defined in [Stratego AI Evaluator](https://github.com/braathwaate/strategoevaluator).
 This is used to test the strength of the AI by playing the AI against the bots including itself and the prior release.
-To use Stratego with the Stratego AI Evaluator, use the -t option on the command line.
+To use Demon Of Ignorance with the Stratego AI Evaluator, use the -t option on the command line.

 For a given set of initial setups,